keys icon

 Stamp duty calculator

-Stamp Duty Land Tax is a tax paid to the Government when land or property is bought or transferred in the UK.
-In Scotland, the equivalent is called Land and Buildings Transaction Tax and in Wales, Land Transaction Tax.
-Stamp duty is not due on caravans, mobile homes or houseboats.
+Stamp Duty Land Tax (SDLT) is a tax paid to the Government when land or property is bought or transferred in England and Northern Ireland.
+A tax equivalent to stamp duty applies in Scotland and Wales, with different rates and thresholds.

 Advertisement